nextflow-io/training/docs/advanced/structure.md

 }
 ```

-You might even want to reach out to external services such as a LIMS or e-utilis API.
+You might even want to reach out to external services such as a LIMS or the E-utilities API.
 Here we add a dummy "getSampleName()" method that reaches out to a public API:

 ```groovy linenums="1"
 def getSampleName() {